miurahr/py7zr/docs/archive_format.rst

 a list of sizes of Pack Streams and a list of CRCs of pack streams.
 Pack positon and Number of Pakc streams SHALL be stored as variable length NUMBER form.
-Sizes of packed Streams SHALL stored as list of UINT64.
+Sizes of packed Streams SHALL stored as a list of NUMBER.

 .. railroad-diagram::

    stack:
    - PackInfo, Property ID
    - Pack Position, NUMBER
-   - Number of Pack Streams, NUMBER
+   - Count of Pack Streams, NUMBER
    -
       optional:
       - Sizes of Pack Streams